IBM/query-knowledge-base-with-domain-specific-documents/README.md

 ## 6. Update the websocket URL in notebook

+Replce the highlighted region with your NODERED BASE URL in the notebook, as shown below.
 ![](doc/source/images/websocket_notebook.png)

-Add your NODERED BASE URL in the websocket URL as shown below :
+Add your NODERED BASE URL as shown below :

-	var websocketURL = "ws://" + NODERED_BASE_URL + "/ws/abc";
+	"ws://" + NODERED_BASE_URL + "/ws/abc";

 ## 7. Accessing the user interface
 Open a new tab and enter the following url with your NODERED_BASE_URL: